mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, while blockchain-based cryptocurrencies might address the centralization inherent in traditional currencies through technical means, the concentration of power that many exhibit in terms of voting/mining power, distribution of funds, and diversity of codebase causes some to question how decentralized they are. {{AREWEDECENTRALIZEDYET}}

 In practice, this means that decentralizing a function requires considerable work, is inherently political, and involves a large degree of uncertainty about the outcome.
 In particular, if one considers decentralization as a larger social goal (in the spirit of how the term is used in other, non-computing contexts), merely rearranging technical functions may lead to frustration.
-Again from {{AMBITION}}: "Again and again, decentralized technologies do not guarantee decentralized social outcomes."
+"A distributed network does not automatically yield an egalitarian, equitable or just social, economic, political landscape." {{PERSPECTIVE}}

 In the context of Internet standardization, decentralization is implemented as a two-step process: identifying the nature of centralization risk, followed by the application of techniques to reduce or mitigate it.